By Mike Miller Updated October 6, 2022

-The county is named for Florida's railroad pioneer and early U.S. senator from Florida, David Levy Yulee.
+It is the county seat of Levy County, named for Florida's railroad pioneer and early U.S. senator from Florida, David Levy Yulee.

-A Mr. Bronson was a friend of Senator Yulee, and the town is named for him.
-Remember, it's not who you are but who you know.
+A local settler named Bronson was a friend of Senator Yulee, and the town is named for the senator's friend.

 When the Civil War broke out and Florida left the Union, Senator Levy became a Confederate Senator.